Re/defining Leadership in the 21st Century:

-Futurists have been heralding the advent of the Fourth Industrial Revolution for half a decade now.
-But it wasn’t until the cataclysmic events of 2020, which precipitated huge disruption to existing structures such as supply chains, and accelerated uptake of technologies, that we could see that future.
-The intersecting ecological, social and technological disruptions we have experience this year raise unique opportunities and challenges for shaping our future.
+Futurists have been heralding the advent of the 4th Industrial Revolution for some time.
+However, it wasn’t until the recent multiple cataclysmic events (natural disaster, pandemic, war) – which have precipitated huge disruption to existing structures such as supply chains, and accelerated the uptake of digital technologies – that we have started to appreciate this emergent future.

-Meanwhile, we welcome you to join Liz Gillies, Menzies Found CEO and Professor Genevieve Bell as they discuss this initiative and consider the future leadership landscape – Listen here
+Join Liz Gillies, Menzies Foundation CEO, and Professor Genevieve Bell as they discuss this initiative and consider the future leadership landscape.
+View here.